cyber-prophet/bostrom-journal/BostromJournal001.md

 #### Access

-Anyone who can store secret and compute digital signatures can use the Great Web.
+Anyone who can store secrets and compute digital signatures can use the Great Web.
 Humans, robots, animals, plants, and even mycelium can use it without discrimination and limits.

 #### Immutability